iip-ecosphere/platform/README.md

 ## News

-* Planned public demonstrations on 2023/06/29 in Hildesheim at the "day of computer science" as well as in Nürnberg on 2023/07/07
+* Public demonstrations on 2023/06/29 in [Hildesheim at the "day of computer science"](https://www.uni-hildesheim.de/fb4/veranstaltungen/tag-der-informatik/) as well as at [Nürnberg Digital "The future of intelligent Manufacturing"](https://nuernberg.digital/programm/details/die-zukunft-der-intelligenten-fertigung.html) on 2023/07/07.
+* Preparing an enhanced demonstrator for [EMO 2023](https://emo-hannover.de/).
+There will also be the IIP-Ecosphere symposium as closing event for the project.
 * IIP-Ecosphere demonstrators from the [IIP-Ecosphere innovation idea competition](https://www.iip-ecosphere.de/ideenwettbewerb/).
-Stay tuned - also external components by new IIP-Ecosystem partners may be introduced.
+Stay tuned - first external components for magnetic product identification (MIP technology) and alternative federated learning integration (NovoAI) are in preparation.
 * Service development tutorial online on [YouTube](https://www.youtube.com/playlist?list=PL5VSYtiD_PfdxUDXGlX53UsHdQlXcHYK7) and [IIP-Ecosphere](https://www.iip-ecosphere.de/angebote/plattform/).
-* Confirmed compatibility: Phoenix Contact PLCnext (OPC UA), Beckhoff IPC (OPC UA), VDW UMATI (OPC UA), Bitmotec (MQTT) - and improving...
+* Confirmed compatibility: Phoenix Contact PLCnext (OPC UA), Beckhoff IPC (OPC UA), VDW UMATI (OPC UA), Bitmotec (MQTT), Lenze (MQTT) - and improving...

 ## Public demonstrations